nico-or/TOP_javascript_library/README.md

 ## TODO
 - [ ] allow toggling of read status in table view (this should also modify the in-memory object)
-- [ ] allow deleting books in table view  (this should also delete them from the library collection)

 ---